Should You Buy Austin Real Estate in 2026?

 The Numbers Tell the Story

-Austin’s median home price as of November 2025 is $430,000, based on data provided by Unlock MLS and the Austin Board of Realtors.
-Home prices in Austin decreased by 1.1 percent last year and 20 percent from the high of $550,000 in May 2022.
+The median home price in Austin as of November 2025 is $430,000 according to the Austin Board of Realtors and Unlock MLS.
+The median home price in Austin declined by 1.1 percent last year and 22 percent from the high of $550,000 in May 2022.

 Why Did This Happen?

-In fact, Realtor.com stated that Austin ranked #3 nationally among cities with the worst home value declines in 2025; Austin saw a 6.1% drop in median listing price to $479,000 – which equates to $26,870 less than last year.
+In fact, Realtor.com reported that Austin was one of the top 3 worst performing cities nationally when it came to decline in home value in 2025; Austin saw a 6.1% drop in median listing price to $479,000 – which is equivalent to a $26,870 drop from last year.

 What About Mortgage Rates in Austin?

-Additionally, the National Association of Realtors states that mortgage rates are expected to be approximately 6.1% in 2026, creating future refinancing options.
+According to the National Association of Realtors, mortgage rates are expected to be approximately 6.1% in 2026, providing future refinancing options.

 Austin Neighborhoods Make a Difference

-Not all Austin neighborhoods are experiencing the same market trends.
-Below is the breakdown of neighborhoods in Austin based upon November 2025 data:
+Not all neighborhoods in Austin are experiencing the same level of downward movement in the median home price.
+Below is the breakdown of the neighborhoods in Austin based on the median home price as of November 2025.

 City of Austin: Median price $565,000 (down 1.5% year-over-year)